The Perfect Balance of Strategic, Analytical, and Creative Knowledge

 COMM 642: Strategic Communication Management

-This course provides practical and theoretical experience in strategically planning and managing the public relations process.
+Provides hands-on experience for leading a team remotely to plan and manage public relations and communications projects.
 Important topics covered are negotiating, budgeting, research and evaluation, and the implementation of management objectives.

 COMM 646: Strategic Communication Practicum